pytorch/torchtune/docs/source/tutorials/lora_finetune.rst

     tune run lora_finetune_single_device --config llama2/7B_lora_single_device

 On a single device, we may need to be more cognizant of our peak memory.
-Let's run a few experiments to see our peak memory during a finetune on the Alpaca dataset.
+Let's run a few experiments to see our peak memory during a finetune.
 We will experiment along two axes: first, which model layers have LoRA applied, and second, the rank of each LoRA layer.
 (We will scale alpha in parallel to LoRA rank, as discussed above.)